jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

 Toolbelt.
 Unfortunatly you can't run it in your Command Window unless you tell Windows where to find it.

-You do this by adding it's location to the Windows PATH environment variable.
+You do this by adding it's location to the Windows PATH environment variable:

-Here's how:

  1. Click the `Start` button on the bottem left corner of your screen.
 On the right side of the `Start Menu` you'll see `Computer`.
 Right click on `Computer` and choose `Properties` from the pop-up / context menu.